logman117/Cluster_Semantic_Chunking_RAG/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## 🙏 Acknowledgments

-- Azure OpenAI for providing the embedding and language models
+- Azure OpenAI for providing embedding and language models
-- Supabase for the vector database capabilities
+- Supabase for vector database capabilities
 - PyMuPDF for PDF processing
-- FastAPI for the API server framework
+- FastAPI for the API framework
+- The Retrieval-Augmented Generation research community